Search Menu

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 Puppies’ mouths are filled with about 28 teeny-tiny razors that seem to be attracted to your fingers or toes.
-Dog trainers call it “play biting,” but it’s irksome and often painful when your cuddly pup seems to be all teeth.
+Dog trainers call it “play biting,” but it can be irksome and often painful when your cuddly puppy seems to be all teeth.
 However, this is completely normal for puppy teething and necessary for development, and something you can train away with a few simple steps.

 Learning how to moderate the force of a bite is very important for all dogs.
 There may come a time when they’re in pain or fearful, and they put their mouth on you or someone else.
 But if they’ve learned bite inhibition, they understand that they shouldn’t bite down hard.
 Puppies naturally nip at each other while playing.
 If they bite too hard on their mother or littermate, the other dog will likely make a loud yelp sound, warning the puppy, “Hey, that hurt!”

 If your puppy bites you while playing, that means playtime is over, with no exceptions.
-Yelling at or physically punishing your puppy, as strange as it sounds, is also a type of reward.
+As strange as it sounds, yelling at your puppy can also be a type of reward.
 It teaches them that biting gets some kind of response from you, which is known as positive punishment.
 This can also make them fearful of being handled.
 Instead, teach them that biting will get them nothing.
 Kathy Santo, dog trainer and columnist for AKC Family Dog, suggests turning around and tucking your hands into your armpits.

 “It’s actually a calming signal and a minor form of attention withdrawal,” she says.
-“And be careful not to roughhouse with your young pup in ways that only encourage them to lose control and bite you.”
+“Be careful not to roughhouse with your young pup in ways that only encourage them to lose control and bite you.”

 Again, if they continue to nip, stop the play session immediately.
 If you’ve been training your puppy to sit, you might also redirect them by asking them to sit and rewarding with a toy.